ENSIAS-MEH/2019_PF_GR20/choosehealth/README.md

 * __Header__: site header, contains logo and navigation
 * __Footer__: standard footer, contains logo and nav links
 * __AuthLoader__: full-screen loading spinner to hide __DayView__ when app is initally loaded and waiting for authentication results from [backend](https://github.com/mileshenrichs/easycal-backend)

-## Deployment
-Deployment was a little tricky on both the front- and back-end.
-Since `npm run build` creates a static directory, I was able to upload these files to the Namecheap hosting account I purchased with my domain via cPanel's interface.
-I had to switch from using `BrowserRouter` to `HashRouter` to prevent my frontend server from looking for directories for each of my routes (i.e. `/stats`, `/add`, etc).